qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/uifiles.rst

-QPyDesignerCustomWidgetCollection provides an implementation of `QDesignerCustomWidgetCollectionInterface`_ exposing custom widgets to **Qt Designer** with static convenience functions for registering types or adding instances of `QDesignerCustomWidgetInterface`_ .
+QPyDesignerCustomWidgetCollection provides an implementation of `QDesignerCustomWidgetCollectionInterface`_ exposing custom widgets to *Qt Widgets Designer* with static convenience functions for registering types or adding instances of `QDesignerCustomWidgetInterface`_ .

 The function
 :meth:`registerCustomWidget()<PySide6.QtDesigner.QPyDesignerCustomWidgetCollection.registerCustomWidget>`
-is used to register a widget type with **Qt Designer**.
+is used to register a widget type with *Qt Widgets Designer*.
 In the simple case, it can be used like ``QUiLoader.registerCustomWidget()``.
 It takes the custom widget type and some optional keyword arguments passing values that correspond to the getters of
 `QDesignerCustomWidgetInterface`_ :

-When launching **Qt Designer** via its launcher ``pyside6-designer``, the custom widget should be visible in the widget box.
+When launching *Qt Widgets Designer* via its launcher ``pyside6-designer``, the custom widget should be visible in the widget box.

 For advanced usage, it is also possible to pass the function an implementation